LiteraLingo-Workspace/LiteraLingo_H4I_Project/README.md

 make up_build

 # Other important make commands:
-make up # Simply start up all Docker containers without building make down # Stop up all Docker containers
+make up # Start up all Docker containers without building make down # Stop up all Docker containers

 # If GNU Make is not installed, run the Docker commands in the Makefile manually